 Laurel Consuelo Broughton

 Two perpendicular shed forms connect to become a new groundup poolside estate in Malibu, California completed in 2016.

 In progress.
-The addition of a new kitchen, library, gardens and new gate house (accessory dwelling unit / ADU) to complete a 1939 compound in the Angelino Heights Historic District in Los Angeles.
+The addition of a new kitchen and dining room, library, gardens and new carriage house (accessory dwelling unit / ADU) to complete a 1939 compound in the Angelino Heights Historic Preservation Overlay Zone in Los Angeles.

 WELCOMECOMPANIONS is a design project that reinterprets everyday sartorial accessories and objects through a formal and surrealist lens.
 The project seeks to inject a sense of play, suspense and narrative into the objects we interact with and depend on on a daily basis.
 It suggests the novelty that in our accessories, function is not wholly dependent on utilitarian form.